sys9317/assignment06/README.md

 # assignment06
+This my work for assignment 06 which covers classification, metrics, and concepts of maching learning.

 From exercise 1 to 3, I have used knitr::include_graphics() function to show how I calculated MSE, RMSE, MAE, confusion matrix, accuracy, precision and